telekom/bdd-web-app/readme.md

 ## Build your first test

 To build your first test you need a story class with the application context (described at configuration).
-The class name has to be the same like your jbehave story file.
+The class name must be the same like your jbehave story file.
 Put the story file to the resources and use the same package structure like the class.

 Then build a steps class with your jbehave test steps.
 Use the *@Steps* annotation so that the jbehave-web-app framework will find the class.
 If you want to use the class for selenium tests, you can extend the *SeleniumSteps* class from the test-framework: